oskar2517/display-tubes/content/nixie/ETL-GR10H/index.md

     - top-view
 ---

-An early Nixie tube produced by ETL, featuring digits visible through a small viewing window, with the majority of its envelope coated in black paint—likely intended to enhance contrast and minimize light bleed from adjacent tubes.
+The GR10H is an early Nixie tube produced by ETL, featuring digits visible through a small viewing window, with the majority of its envelope coated in black paint—likely intended to enhance contrast and minimize light bleed from adjacent tubes.
 Pictures posted on [jb-electronics.de](http://www.jb-electronics.de/html/elektronik/nixies/n_gr10h.htm) show a clear GR10H revealing that, like the [STC GN-1](/nixie/stc-gn-1/), the digits are connected to the tube's pins via thick wires.

 Unfortunately, this particular unit shows significant wear and requires increased current to maintain a stable discharge.